212622/RealTimeProject/README.md

 ## General description
 1. Each enemy is animated by dedicated periodic task that updates its state every period.
-2. Enemy motion is indipendent on the other enemies, but depends on its speed and direction.
+2. Enemy and defense missile motion is indipendent on the others, but depends on its speed and direction.
+3. When camera detectes a new enemy, a patriots defense missile is launch for catch it.
-3. Enemies must exploed when they arrive at the city or if they collide with a Patriots defense missile.
+4. Enemies must exploed when they arrive at the city or if they collide with a Patriots defense missile.
-4. The user can interact with the program and create new enemies.
+5. The user can interact with the program and create new enemies.
-5. The system provides information on: number of active enemies and Patriots defense missiles, deadline misses, current statistics.
+6. The system provides information on: number of active enemies and Patriots defense missiles, deadline misses, current statistics.

 ## Application Structure
 ![alt text](https://github.com/212622/RealTimeProject/blob/master/README/Applicationstructure.png)